 Sometimes it feels as if we play God, and the responsibility is so great – we have to make decisions for our children about their bodies that affect the rest of their lives, and which they may or may not agree with when they grow up.
 We have to choose what we think is right, despite so many conflicting opinions.
 We educate ourselves because we don’t want to go into our choices blindly.

 Like most parents, we read about the controversy surrounding some vaccines, especially MMR, and decided that the benefits outweigh the risks.
-We believe that herd immunity is important, so this also influenced our decision.
+We believe that herd immunity is important, so this also influenced our decision on why we vaccinate.

 Discrediting the link between autism and vaccines